The Sup Connective in IMALL: A Categorical Semantics: The L-sup-calculus

 \subsection{Correctness}

-The safety properties (subject reduction, confluence, strong normalization, and introduction) have been established in~\cite{DiazcaroDowekMSCS24} (with the exception for confluence, which has been proved for the fragment of the calculus without $\odot$).
+The safety properties (subject reduction, confluence, strong normalisation, and introduction) have been established for the $\mathcal{L}\odot^{\mathcal{S}}$-calculus in~\cite{DiazcaroDowekMSCS24} (with the exception of confluence, which has been proved for the fragment of the calculus without $\odot$).
+These results extend trivially to the \OC.
+We state the theorems next.

 \begin{theorem}[Subject reduction~{\cite[Theorem 2.2]{DiazcaroDowekMSCS24}}] If $\Gamma\vdash t:A$ and $t\lra[\escalar p] u$, then $\Gamma\vdash u:A$.

 \end{theorem}

 \begin{theorem}[Confluence~{\cite[Theorem 2.3]{DiazcaroDowekMSCS24}}] The \OC is confluent if we exclude the rules ${\relimsup \ell}$ and ${\relimsup r}$.